Everyone in sales has a leaking funnel.

 Many companies have this type of picklist or text field on the Opportunity.
-It’s usually combined with a validation rule to ensure information is entered whenever a deal is set to Closed Lost.
+Often, a validation rule ensures information is entered whenever a deal is set to Closed Lost.

-4. Decide what action to take to plug the funnel leaks
+4. Decide upon action to plug the leaking funnel

-Depending on the situation in your business, here are some possible actions you can take.
+Depending on the situation in your business, here are some actions you can take.

 Early Stage leaking funnel

 - Validate the opportunity qualification criteria and process.
-Check that deals are not being qualified-out too early.
+Check deals are not qualified-out too early.

-- Ensure early-stage opportunities for new customers are being followed up appropriately and thoroughly.
-Make sure they are not being ignored in favor of warm deals from existing customers.
+- Ensure timely and thorough follow-up on early-stage opportunities for new customers.
+Make sure they’re not ignored in favor of warm deals from existing customers.

 - Re-focus marketing and lead generation activities on target customers in the right segments.

-- Implement lead nurturing programs to ‘warm-up’ customers before being contacted by salespeople.
+- Implement lead nurturing programs to ‘warm-up’ customers before contact from salespeople.

-- Implement lead scoring to identify and prioritize the early stage opportunities that should be followed up.
+- Implement lead scoring to identify and prioritize the early stage opportunities for follow up.